Here's today's festival schedule

 Thank you for reading!
 We hope that you continue to enjoy our free content.

-Partly to mostly cloudy.
+Thunderstorms this morning, then partly cloudy during the afternoon hours.
+High near 85F.
+Winds WSW at 10 to 15 mph.
+Chance of rain 90%..

+A few passing clouds, otherwise generally clear.
 A stray shower or thunderstorm is possible.
-High 83F.
-Winds W at 10 to 15 mph..

-Partly cloudy this evening followed by increasing clouds with showers developing after midnight.
-Low 66F.
-Winds WSW at 5 to 10 mph.
-Chance of rain 40%.
+Low 62F.
+Winds SW at 5 to 10 mph.

 Christian Singles